webitproff/visitor-stats-crawler-cotonti/README.md

 ### Viewing Statistics

-In the Cotonti admin panel, under the **"Other"** section, a **"Visitor Statistics"** (or **Visitor Statistics** in the English version) item will appear.
+In the Cotonti admin panel, under the **"Other"** section, a **"Visitor Statistics"** item will appear.
 The page contains:

 - **Four cards** at the top: total visits, human visits, bot visits, unique visitors.
 - **Filter form**: a period in days can be set (does not affect the selection yet, left for future implementation) and a "Show only bots" checkbox can be ticked — then the table will show only rows where a crawler was detected.
 - **Log table** with paginated output of the latest visits.
-Columns correspond to all collected fields.
+Columns correspond to all collected fields, including the "Blocked" column, showing the blocking status for each entry.
-- **"Clear all data" button** (only available to administrators).
+- **Manual clear button** (only available to administrators).
 When clicked with confirmation, it completely deletes all records from the three tables without altering their structure.

 ### Information Functions